What We Believe

-Our Core Beliefs
+Core Beliefs

-Our beliefs are based on the foundational truths revealed and explained in the Bible.
-All of our teaching and ministry is rooted in and flows from these Biblical doctrines.
+The following are the core beliefs of First Baptist Church of Garden City based on the foundational truths taught in the Holy Bible.
+All of our teaching and ministry is rooted in and flows out of these Biblical doctrines.

 The Scriptures